ioccc-src/winner/faq.md

 <div id="eof">
 <div id="intr">
 <div id="interrupt">
-### Q: How do I find out how to send interrupt/EOF etc. for entries that require it?
+### Q 7.3: How do I find out how to send interrupt/EOF etc. for entries that require it?
 </div>
 </div>
 </div>